-Skimpole appeared to comprehend at last.
-It was not easy for his scientific intellect to grasp anything that was perfectly obvious-in that respect it resembled, perhaps, many more celebrated scientific intellects.
+scientific intellect to grasp anything perfectly obvious-in that respect it resembled, perhaps, many more celebrated scientific intellects.
 But he could comprehend the meaning of a convulsive grasp upon an inkpot.

-"My dear D'Arcy, if you do not care to leave the lines unwritten-
+"My dear D'Arcy, if you do not care to leave the lines unwritten-"

-Cleah off, you ass!"
+"Cleah off, you ass!"

-"Pray give me your attention, my dear fellow, and do ot allow yourself to become excited," said Skimpole soothigly.
-"Although the matter is quite unimportant, in comnot allow ingly.
+"Pray give me your attention, my dear fellow, and do not allow yourself to become excited," said Skimpole soothingly.
 "Although the matter is quite unimportant, in comparison with my scientific investigations, I fully realise that you do not desire to be subjected to castigation by your Form master.
 I will, therefore, help you with the lines, and then you can come along to my study and render me assistance in the adjustment of my telescope."